hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/cactus.md

 @petermetz pinged for review!
 I have a few comments/questions regarding this issue:

-1. I should update this PR so that we also change the names for "get" and "set" to contain?
+1. I should update this PR so that we also change the names for "get" and "set" to contain "V1"?
 2. Could you take a look at the descriptions within the files and suggest what to write?

 Thank you ⭐!!